waynodiablo/Oystercard/oystercard/05_top_up.md

 - What is the red/green/refactor cycle?
 Give me an example of using it.

 ## To complete this challenge:
+- [ ] Write up a plan for how you will interact with your code and manually test in IRB.
 - [ ] Write a test for the `top_up` method
 - [ ] Make sure the test fails before implementing the method
 - [ ] Implement the method to make the test pass